-Start here if you are a middle or high school family trying to understand ferritin testing.
-This page explains why we care, how to get tested, how to prepare for the blood draw, and what to do with results.
+Use this page when a middle or high school family needs a clear starting point for ferritin testing.
+It explains why we care, how to get tested, how to prepare for the blood draw, and what to do once results come back.

 Parent action: Middle and high school athletes should consider getting ferritin checked early in the season, especially if fatigue, poor recovery, or flat workouts are showing up.
 Please send results to Coach Luke after testing so we can talk through training context.
 Any medical treatment or supplementation should still be directed by your healthcare provider.